Medication Aide Program

 Is there any training available regarding the new TULIP credentialing system?

-Answer: We provide the following Computer Based Trainings
+We provide the following computer-based trainings:

-New FBI Criminal Background Check Requirement
+FBI Criminal Background Check Requirement

 Prior to renewal, the medication aide will be notified of the fingerprinting requirement via mail or email.
 If the medication aide attempts to renew prior to their renewal month, the renewal will not be processed until fingerprinting is completed.

 The cost to submit fingerprints is $38.25 and the responsibility of the medication aide.
-This is a one-time cost, fingerprints are not required to be submitted again.
+This is a one-time cost.
+Fingerprints are not required to be submitted again.

 Provider Letter 2021-15 (PDF) provides complete information on the implementation of the fingerprint based criminal history checks.
 If you have any questions about this communication, email the credentialing section or call 512-438-2025.

-For a Computer Based Training (CBT) on how to complete a criminal background check review the Texas Medication Aide Curriculum information.
+For a Computer Based Training (CBT) on how to complete a criminal background check, review the Texas Medication Aide Curriculum information.

 Texas Medication Aides Curriculum